 Relatives and friends may attend the ceremony, but space is limited and tickets are required for all ceremonies.
 The number of spectator tickets available to each graduand is indicated on the table on the main Degree Days webpage.
 You will need to confirm how many tickets you would like when you complete the Degree Day Booking Form.

 The University advise that the ceremony is not suitable for children under the age of seven.
 Doors open about half an hour before the ceremony and it is advisable to arrive in good time.
 Guests will be directed by the Security staff on the door.

 Gillman and Soame will be covering the degree days and will be taking photographs at Christ Church immediately after lunch.
 Information about this can be found at: www.gillmanandsoame.co.uk.

-Different arrangements apply to the large Christ Church specific degree day at the beginning of May when it is possible to offer hospitality to all graduands and their two guests in Hall.
+Different arrangements apply to the large Christ Church specific degree day at the beginning of May when it is possible to offer hospitality to all graduands and their three guests in Hall.

 Preliminary drinks are served from 1.00 p.m.
 Luncheon will follow at 1.30 p.m.

 Graduands, guests, and staff attending should be aware that graduation ceremonies are regarded as public events.
 Names and degrees of graduands are published in the graduate programme.
 Audio and visual images of the ceremony are publicly available via the sale of personalised videos of the ceremony.